chef/automate/components/docs-chef-io/content/automate/ha_restore.md

 ### Restoring the EFS Backed-up Data

-To restore backed-up data of the Chef Automate High Availability (HA) using the Amazon Web Services (AWS) S3 bucket, follow the steps given below:
+To restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS), follow the steps given below:

 - Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.